DarkIlluminatus/ChatGPT-Exported-conversations.json-parser-viewer-and-splitter-web-frontend/README.md

 3. Upload your `conversations.json` file.
 4. Click "View" to expand any conversation, or "Download" to save it.

+Alternatively simply give the .git to your websim.com AI (it should work!)

 ## 📜 License

 This project is licensed under the **Conditional OMARG and AETHER-ENGINEERS Universal License**.
 See [LICENSE](./LICENSE) for full terms.